spaceinmind/gp_search/README.md

 dspsr -K -s -E <your_pulsar_par.par> <your_dada.dada>
 ```

-Make sure `get-xprof-filenames.py` is in the same directory
+Make sure `get-xprof-filenames.py` is in the same directory.
 Then, you can run

 ```bash
 bash run_giant_pulse_search.sh